Hummelt/Capstone-Project/README.md

 ![Dataset](pics/Frequency.png)

-This is in line with what we have seen in the order profile analysis.
 There are many customers which only placed one order.
-Monetary

-Monetary is basically the cumulated purchase amount a customer as spent.
+Monetary is basically the cumulated purchase amount a customer has spent.

 ![Dataset](pics/Monetary.png)